-Help researchers identify penguin adults, chicks and eggs in photos taken in Antarctica and sub-Antarctica by time-lapse cameras for the benefit of penguin research and conservation.
-Penguin Watch is a research project initiated at the University of Oxford and hosted at Oxford Brookes University.
-Researchers are crowdsourcing image processing, with global implications for penguin management.
+Help researchers count penguins in photos taken in Antarctica and sub-Antarctica by time-lapse cameras.
+University of Oxford researchers are crowdsourcing penguin conservation, with global implications for management.

 Globally, seabirds are in decline, and even in Antarctica most penguin species are in decline.
-Conservation policy is often undermined by a lack of evidence, particularly in such remote regions.
-Without effective conservation underpinned by a strong understanding of the situation, the Antarctic Peninsula could be very different in 50 years.
+Conservation policy is often undermined by a lack of data, particularly in such remote regions.
+Without effective conservation underpinned by data, the Antarctic Peninsula could be very different in 50 years.